Eragon-Brisingr/ImGui_WS/README.md

 ### Draw event

-UImGui_WS_Manager::GetImGuiContext gets ImGuiContext
+1. Gets ImGuiContext by calling **UImGui_WS_Manager::GetImGuiContext**
-Member OnDraw is the event called for ImGui_WS drawing Bind this event to call ImGui to draw a specific panel
+2. Function **OnDraw** draws the invoked event for the ImGui_WS drawing
+3. Bind this event to call ImGui to draw a specific panel

 ## World Debugger

 World Debugger is the default runtime unreal world debugger provided by this plugin, which provides the function of previewing and setting Actor properties in the game world

-> Configurable console variable ImGui.DebugGameWorld controls whether to enable the debug panel, enabled by default
+> You can configure the console variable ImGui.DebugGameWorld to control whether the debug panel is enabled.
-> If you need to disable this function, you can set ImGuiWorldDebuggerBootstrap::bLaunchImGuiWorldDebugger = false in the game module StartupModule;
+> If you need to turn off this function when enabled by default, you can set ImGuiWorldDebuggerBootstrap:: bLaunchImGuiWorldDebugger = false in the game module StartupModule.

-## Unreal top view
+## Top view of the unreal world

-> In order to avoid displaying too many unrelated Actors, the default preview will only display Actors that inherit the UImGuiWorldDebuggerDrawerBase declaration.
+To avoid displaying too many unrelated Actors, the default preview will only display Actors drawn that inherit the UImGuiWorldDebuggerDrawerBase declaration.

 ![俯视图](Docs/Viewport.png)